SolClaude33/czx420ai/replit.md

-# CZ AI Streaming Platform
+# AI4CZ Streaming Platform

 ## Overview
-CZ AI is an interactive AI-powered streaming platform featuring "CZ," an advanced AI assistant on BNB Chain as a 3D animated character that responds to user messages in real-time in Chinese (中文).
-The platform combines live streaming aesthetics with AI chat capabilities, powered by BNB Chain technology.
-Users can interact with CZ through a chat interface while viewing an animated 3D character display, creating an engaging live-streaming experience.
+AI4CZ is an interactive AI-powered streaming platform featuring an advanced AI assistant as a 3D animated character that responds to user messages in real-time in Chinese (中文).
+Built on BNB Chain, the platform combines live streaming aesthetics with AI chat capabilities.
+Users can interact with the AI4CZ assistant through a chat interface while viewing an animated 3D character display, creating an engaging live-streaming experience.
+The official Twitter account is https://x.com/ai4_cz.
 The platform also displays the BNB Chain smart contract address with copy-to-clipboard functionality.

 ## User Preferences
 Preferred communication style: Simple, everyday language.